knnyczr/knnyczrPortfolio/README.md

 # 👋 Hello nosey developer

-  My name is Kenneth Cruz, I'm a plant dad 🍀 , dog dad 🐶, and aquarium enthusist 🐠.
+  My name is Kenneth Cruz, I'm a plant dad 🍀 , dog dad 🐶, and aquarium enthusiast 🐠.
 And yes I love using emojis, it adds color and tone to these boring md files 🤷‍♂️
   <br>
   <br>
   I'm from native New Yorker, I'm a graphic designer and software engineer.
 This is the source code for my personal portfolio, it provides a collection of my work, sculpture, print work, branding, UX/UI work and developer work.